bernas04/Vi/GoogleCharts/README.md

 First represent this data using a ColumnChart.
 In this case since we have several courses a legend should be presented with the chart.

 Now represent the same information using a Line chart.
-If you are interested in the evolution of the number of student in each course, which chart seems more adequate, a column or a line chart?
-On the other side which chart would you use to compare the number of student between courses?
+If you are interested in the evolution of the number of student in each course line chart is more adequated.
+On the other side to compare the number of student between courses, it is expected to use a column chart.
 More [here](https://developers.google.com/chart/interactive/docs/gallery/linechart).

 ## 1.5 Combo charts
 Modify the previous example to present a combo chart like the following figure.
 Notice that in this visualization we also present the total of candidates in each year.